 Sharing the document with specific users makes it easy to distribute Google Sheets, just like Docs.
 These users will be able to access the document at any time.

-With Sheets being much more accessible to manipulate for scheduling purposes than Docs, it's the clear winner when it comes to free scheduling apps.
+With Sheets being much more accessible to manipulate for scheduling purposes than Docs, it's the clear winner when it comes to completely free scheduling apps.
 Are there any other possibilities?